Shreya111111/AI-Powered-Behavioral-Analysis-for-Suicide-Prevention-Trend-Analysis/README.md

-# AI powered Behavioral Analysis for Suicide Prevention Using Reddit Scraper with Sentiment and Trend Analysis using Geolocation
+## AI Powered Behavioral Analysis for Suicide Prevention Using Reddit Scraper with Sentiment and Trend Analysis using Geolocation

 ## Overview
 This project extracts data from Reddit using the PRAW API, cleans the extracted text, performs sentiment analysis, and visualizes high-risk posts using a heatmap.